BLCM/bl3mods/Aaron0000/Balands/README.md

 Increased the chance of legendary shields dropping in the Slaughterstar 3000 by x10.

-Increased the chance of legendary artifacts and class mods dropping in the the Slaughter Shaft by x3 each.
+Increased the chance of legendary artifacts and class mods dropping in the Slaughter Shaft by x3 each.

 Increased the amount of Legendary item drops in the Maliwan Takedown by 500%.